 There are many ways you can help children and their families get the care they need.

-Many times, parents bring their children to their pediatrician because the child has diarrhea and blood in the stool.
-The pediatrician may do some blood work and refer your child to our team at Children’s Hospital Boston.
-Once we have an accurate diagnosis of your child’s condition, we can start her on the road to proper care and management of her IBD – and most importantly, have her feeling better as soon as possible.
+Once we have an accurate diagnosis of your child’s condition, our goal is to get your child on the road to proper care and management of IBD — and most importantly, start feeling better as soon as possible.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”